Upcoming Trips: Dave Alvin's West of the West 2018

-- Solo travelers desiring "Roomette" accommodations please purchase $600 add-on.
-Click here to purchase upgrade.
+- Solo travelers desiring "Roomette" accommodations will need to purchase $600 add-on.

 - Pay all at once for maximum savings (2% off regular prices).

-- Pay your deposit now, then either pay balance within 14 days or set up a monthly automatic credit card payment.
+- Pay a $300 per person deposit now, then either pay balance within 14 days or speak with us about a payment plan

 TRAVEL INSURANCEWe highly recommend purchasing travel insurance for your trip.
 By purchasing through this link to Squaremouth (an aggregator where various insurance company policies can be compared at no additional cost to you), we receive a small commission (about five percent).
 This helps us keep our trips as affordable as possible.
 On virtually every trip we have someone who needs to cancel at the last minute due to injury or illness, family emergency, or any number of unexpected circumstances.
 Those who had purchased the trip insurance were disappointed to be missing the trip, but very relieved that they were not losing all the funds they had paid us, the airlines, hotels, and others.
 Those who did not purchase the trip insurance were really, really, sad to lose a train trip and a bunch of money too.
 We'd hate to see you be one of those people, which is why we stress the importance of trip insurance.
 Really, truly, we think it is worth it.

 Sunday, October 7, 2018: Depart Los Angeles.
 After a full day to explore LA’s vibrant downtown district, our private cars pull out of Los Angeles Union Station at 10:10 pm and head into the night.
 We'll have a late-night hootenanny and spend our first overnight on board.